BackyardOGT/MLP-CW2/README.md

 #### Higher priority

+* Do to play against RL - will have to change the move outputs to flipped board??
+    * Eval vs simple agent with RL as player 2 to check player order not impacting it
 * Add prioritised replay buffer
 * Check ac and obs spaces
 * O - check seeding is repeatable on train - seems ok on eval